8 Tips and Warnings on PPP Loan Forgiveness

 Non-Payroll Costs Incurred, But Not Paid

-Eligible non-payroll costs must be paid or incurred during the eight-week coverage period.
-For expenses incurred but not paid during this period, they must be paid on or before the next regular billing date, even if that date is after the eight-week period.
+Eligible non-payroll costs must be paid or incurred during the 24-week coverage period.
+For expenses incurred but not paid during this period, they must be paid on or before the next regular billing date, even if that date is after the 24-week period.
 That said, the SBA has reiterated that no advance payments of interest on mortgages will be eligible for loan forgiveness, but it hasn't specifically addressed whether the prepayment of payroll costs, rent, and utilities are forgivable.

 Bonuses and Hazard Pay